At the Principal Center, we frequently get questions about the best way to approach classroom walkthroughs and informal observations.

 Print our Classroom Walkthrough Tracker to start getting into classrooms immediately.

 Use the first page to record each teacher's name and the date of your visits.

 Important: visit teachers in the same order each cycle, so they don't feel that you're targeting them.

 Get all the details, a copy of Now We're Talking, and the Classroom Walkthrough Tracker in the Instructional Leadership Challenge »

 What kind of documentation and feedback should I provide?

 At first, don't worry about providing feedback at all.
 Simply document the date and time of your visit, so you know which teachers you've visited and which you haven't.

-A simple way to keep track of your visits is with our Classroom Visit Index Cards template.
+A simple way to keep track of your visits is with our free Classroom Visit Index Cards template.